J-Michael-Brown/Doctor-Lookup/README.md

 * start cranking out specs

+* add meta class to set search parameters more easily

 * A user should be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.

 * A user should be able to to enter a name to receive a list of doctors in the Portland area that fit the search query.